deepakvbansode/deepakvbansode.github.io/content/english/blog/02-why-k8s-need-pod-replica-deployment.md

 ## Requirement

-Imagine you have requirement to deploy 3 tier todo application on kubernets cluster.
-The frontend is built using React, and backend is built using Golang.
-MySql database is used to store the todos data.
-The architecute is as follows;
+Imagine you have a requirement to deploy a 3-tier to-do application on a Kubernetes cluster.
+The frontend is built using React, and the backend is built using Golang.
+A MySQL database is used to store the to-do data.
+The architecture is as follows:

 ![architecture](/images/blog/pod-replica-deployment/architecture.jpg)

-The application team has build the application and docker images.
-We have followings things;
+The application team has built the application and Docker images.
+We have the following things:

 1. Frontend docker image
 2. Backend docker image